Mahendra687/Mahendra687/README.md

 ## Hi, Great to see you here!<img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px">

-I am Mahendra, and I have done PGDiploma Big Data Analytics in Biology from [SCIS, Jawaharlal Nehru University, New Delhi](https://jnu.ac.in/scis) apart from that, I have a master in Bioinformatics from [UIET, CSJM University, Kanpur](http://csjmu.ac.in/uiet-kanpur/departments/computer-science-and-engineering/) and have a bachelor in Biotechnology from [AKS University, Satna](https://www.aksuniversity.ac.in/index.php/academics/life-sciences-technology).
-And my ultimate goal is to pursue including areas of research interest in Bioinformatics;Omics data science, metabolomics engineering, Computational drug discovery, RNAi biology and Data Science: Machine learning, AI, and NLP to solve the biological and health care problems.
+I am Mahendra, and I have done PGDiploma Big Data Analytics in Biology from [SCIS, Jawaharlal Nehru University, New Delhi](https://jnu.ac.in/scis) apart from that, I have a master in Bioinformatics from [UIET, CSJM University, Kanpur](http://csjmu.ac.in/uiet-kanpur/departments/computer-science-and-engineering/) and have a bachelor in Biotechnology from [AKSU, Satna](https://www.aksuniversity.ac.in/index.php/academics/life-sciences-technology).
+And my ultimate goal is to pursue including areas of research interest in Bioinformatics: Omics data science, metabolomics engineering, Computational drug discovery, RNAi biology and Data Science: Machine learning, AI, and NLP to solve the biological and health care problems.

 ### Key area of research interest: I have developed a keen interest to apply the knowledge I would gain in